Good stuff

 As with the outside, Cupra's designers and colour-and-trim teams have been given a surprisingly free hand in here.
 But one of their headline features, the central spine between dash and console, takes away space for what airlines call 'small personal items'.

-And if you're worried about the VW Group screen system, well this has their latest software, biggest screen, fastest processor and reconfigurable quick-access screen-buttons.
-Not as good as physical buttons or climate controls, no, but we managed to go several hours without yelling rude words at it.
+And if you're worried about the VW Group screen system, well this has their latest software: biggest screen, fastest processor and reconfigurable quick access screen buttons.
+Not as good as physical buttons or climate controls, no, but we managed to go hours at a time without yelling rude words at it.

 What's the verdict?